Skip to content

 These properties control NiFi's SNI validation behavior:

-* `nifi.web.https.sni.required`: When `true`, NiFi requires that HTTPS requests include an SNI certificate.
-Setting to `false` allows connections without SNI certificates.
+* `nifi.web.https.sni.required`: When `true`, NiFi requires that HTTPS requests include the SNI extension (containing the `server_name`).
+Setting to `false` allows connections without SNI.
+Be aware: SNI is _not_ used for IP based connections, so if this is set to `true` any connections using IPs only will not work.

-* `nifi.web.https.sni.host.check`: When `true`, NiFi validates that the SNI certificate's hostname matches the incoming request's hostname.
+* `nifi.web.https.sni.host.check`: When `true`, NiFi validates that the value of the `Host` header is a valid Subject in the Certificate.
 Setting to `false` disables this hostname matching check.

 WARNING: Disabling SNI validation reduces security by allowing connections with mismatched hostnames.
 Only use this workaround when proper certificate configuration is not feasible.